Server-side Analytics vs Client-side Analytics

 Advantages & Disadvantages of Client-Side Analytics

 Client-side and server-side analytics will both provide the basics.
 However, client-side analytics allows for greater depth of tracking beyond simple pageviews or referrals by bringing in browser-based events.
-This can include tracking scrolling, playing videos, or tracking usage of interactive features.
+This can include tracking scrolling, playing videos, or tracking the usage of interactive features.
 In Google Analytics, this can be accomplished with event tracking, though other client-side analytics tools offer similar features.
-As well, the bounce rate, which is a fundamental metric to understand website engagement, can only really be tracked by factoring in browser data (this is especially true if you want to enhance the definition of the bounce rate).

 Tracking data in the browser also opens up more possibilities for tracking goals.
 With server-side analytics, the only option is destination-based goals: did people visit a confirmation page?
 Client-side analytics can track destination-based goals too, but can also track goals related to those different ways people interact with the website.
 Did people use that calculator on your home page?
 Did people watch a video?
 Did people click on key external or internal links?
 Once those are tracked in a client-side analytics program, they can easily be converted into goals, providing a greater depth of understanding about the way people use and convert on the website.